-High Point Regional Restricts Visitors Under Age 18 to Prevent the Spread of the Flu
+High Point Medical Center Restricts Visitors Under Age 18 to Prevent the Spread of the Flu

-Effective Monday, January 6, 2014, High Point Regional is restricting visitors who are under the age of 18 to prevent the spread of the flu.
+Effective Friday, December 26, 2014, High Point Medical Center is restricting visitors who are under the age of 18 to prevent the spread of the flu.

-“This decision is based on recommendations from the hospital's infection control committee to combat the spread of influenza among patients,” said Greg Taylor, MD and chief operations officer at High Point Regional.
+“This decision is based on recommendations from the hospital's infection control committee to combat the spread of influenza among patients,” said Dale Williams, MD and chief medical officer at High Point Medical Center.
 “Our decision is similar to other hospitals across the nation to restrict children from visiting the hospital while flu is prevalent in our community.”

 Accordingly, those who are under age 18 will not be permitted to visit patients.
 The restrictions apply to lobbies, waiting areas and patient rooms.
 The policy does not apply to children who need emergency care or hospitalization.